 The "church and state" language occurs in a private letter from Thomas Jefferson to Nehemiah Dodge, Ephraim Robbins, & Stephen S. Nelson, no doubt very patriotic citizens, but not part of the government.

 The Library of Congress itself says that "This phrase has become well known because it is considered to explain (many would say, distort) the "religion clause" of the First Amendment to the Constitution... "

 In a debate with Democratic candidate Chris Coons, the two were asked if they supported repealing the 14th Amendment to the Constitution, which includes a clause that offers citizenship to any person born in the country.
-O’Donnell said she would uphold the amendment, but then said she supports closing the borders entirely.“On illegal immigration I think that we have to close the borders before we discuss any sort of amnesty or DREAM Act or anything,” O’Donnell said.“Securing” the borders has long been a rallying cry of both Republicans and Democrats this election cycle, but few, if any candidates have advocated closing them, which would block any immigration to the United States, legal or otherwise.
+O’Donnell said she would uphold the amendment, but then said she supports closing the borders entirely.See Weigh Anchor!
+Enforce the Citizenship Clause for details of why it would not take a Constitutional Amendment to stop birthright citizenship.
+The short version is that the Amendment itself contains the words "and subject to the jurisdiction thereof" to describe the persons "born or naturalized" within the United States.